Core Module Information

 Mode of activityLearning & Teaching ActivityNESH (Study Hours)NESH Description

 Face To Face Tutorial 4 There are two additional tutorial sessions designed to support this module.
-One will be a helpful recorded guide on how to use the mahara platform for your coursework, the other will be an introduction to drug design using computer modelling.
+One will be a helpful recorded guide on how to prepare for your coursework, the other will be an introduction to drug design using computer modelling.

 Face To Face Practical classes and workshops 6 There are two lab-based Pharmacology practicals.
 The first investigates the effectiveness of OTC stomach medications, the second analyses the toxicity of ethanol.